trollcop/usbimager/README.md

 2. select a device by clicking on the 3rd row
 3. click on the first button (Write) in the 2nd row

 With this operation, the file format and the compression is autodetected.
+Please note that the remaining time is just an estimate.
+Some compressed files does not store the uncompressed file size, for those you will see "so far" in the status bar.
+Their remaining time will be less accurate, just an approximation of an estimation using the ratio of compressed position / compressed size (in short it is truly nothing more than a rough estimate).

 ### Creating Backup Image File from Device